Dinarauz/Netflix-Project-Analysis/README.md

 ## Project Overview
 This project analyzes Netflix user data from Kaggle to understand user behavior, preferences, and engagement metrics.
 The insights help inform the marketing strategies, imporove user retention, and guide content recommendations.

 **Dataset:** Kaggle Netflix Data: https://www.kaggle.com/datasets/chul24/data-neflix/data

 ## Key Objectives
+- Identify the highest number of subscribtions by country and plan type.
+- Analyze genre preferences by gender and country.
+- Understand the relationship between monthly income and subscription plans.
+- Examine user retention and renewal patterns.

 ## Key Business Questions
 1. Which country has the highest number of subscriptions by method?
 2. Which genre is most watched by gender?
 Which genre is most popular by country?